Community Psychoanalysis Certificate Program

 Community Placements

-Placements in local, national, international organizations, to put into practice the teachings in the program.
-For those not yet involved directly in a community setting, arrangements will be made for a placement in a local organization or via zoom with a national/international NGO.
+Directly working in a community setting is an important way of putting into practice the concepts taught in the program.
+For those not yet involved directly in a community setting, arrangements will be made for a placement either in person or via zoom in a local/national/international NGO.
 At these placements, participants will both observe and lead a group using either the Balint modality or another reflective approach with care providers, staff, teachers or other community mental health/health care professionals.
-Trainees will work in pairs and will have supervision from the CPCP faculty.

 Year Two